TyberiusPrime/pypipegraph2/docs/content/docs/reference/logging/_index.md

 The log file (.ppg/logs/latest.messages) contains more info.

-Compared to the console log it omits the counters, but logs every job start/stop (together with it's runtime).
+Compared to the console log it omits the counters, but logs every job start.
+For jobs that took more than one second (or if the log level is <= log_debug), every job finish is also logged.

 It's messages contain references into the ppg2 source, these are abstracted away into latest.lookup to denoise the log.